medusajs/medusa/docs/content/advanced/backend/plugins/create.md

 While developing your plugin, you can create your TypeScript or JavaScript files under the `src` directory.
 This includes creating services, endpoints, migrations, etc...

-However, before you test the changes on a Medusa server or publish your plugin, you must transpile your files, which moves them into the root of your plugin directory.
+However, before you test the changes on a Medusa backend or publish your plugin, you must transpile your files, which moves them into the root of your plugin directory.

 For example, if you have an endpoint in `src/api/index.js`, after running the `build` or `watch` commands [as defined earlier](#change-scripts), the file should be transpiled into `api/index.js` in your plugin's root.

-If files and directories aren't placed in the root of your plugin, the Medusa server won't detect or load them.
+If files and directories aren't placed in the root of your plugin, the Medusa backend won't detect or load them.

 An example of a plugin's directory before testing or publishing: